CIRCL/Circlean/README.md

 The vast majority of USB keys will be FAT32 or NTFS.

-The content of the untrusted key will be copied or/and converted to the second (blank) key following these rules (based on the mime type as determined bylibmagic):
+The content of the untrusted key will be copied or/and converted to the second (blank) key following these rules (based on the mime type as determined by libmagic):
 - Direct copy of:
   - Plain text files (mime type: text/*)
   - Audio files (mime type: audio/*)
   - Video files (mime type: video/*)
   - Example files (mime type: example/*)
   - Multipart files (mime type: multipart/*)
-  - *xml* files, after being converted to text files
+  - xml files, after being converted to text files
   - Octet-stream files
 - Copied after verification:
   - Image files after verifying that they are not compression bombs (mime type: image/*)